 Cover your knees and shoulders.
 If eating with your hands, use your right hand only (the left one is for washing after using the bathroom).
 Eat the local food AKA “Dal Bhat Power 24 Hour“.
 Remove your shoes when entering temples and sacred sites that request it.
 Learn some local language and traditional names for the region you’re in.
 Be considerate and greet others with ‘Namaste’, and say thank you with ‘Dhanyabaad’.

-Always always always be respectful of the local culture and customs.
-It’s the backbone of responsible tourism, no matter where you are in the world.
+Remember, you are a guest.
+Always always always be respectful of the local culture and customs… It’s the backbone of responsible tourism, no matter where you are in the world.

 Offset your Carbon Footprint

 Flying to Nepal from your home country?
 Carbon offsetting is a great way to balance out the emissions caused by pesky air travel.
 Offsetting my return flight from Melbourne to Kathmandu was $65 AUD through the Carbon Neutral Charitable Fund.
-The contribution re-establishes native trees in Australia, captures green house gas emmissions, and encourages natural ecosystems and biodiversity to thrive.
+The contribution re-establishes native trees in Australia, captures greenhouse gas emissions, and encourages natural ecosystems and biodiversity to thrive.